 Participation crisis

-a lack of engagement with the political system, for example where a large number of people choose not to vote, join a political party or stand for office.
+A lack of engagement with the political system, for example where a large number of people choose not to vote, join a political party or stand for office.

 Watch the short film from The British Election Study